Skip to main content

 Device42 supports NetFlow data for versions v1, v5, v6, v7, v9, and IPFIX (an IETF-defined, open-flow standard).

-Download the Device42 RC or the standalone NetFlow collector from the Autodiscovery tools page at https://www.device42.com/autodiscovery/.
+Download the Device42 RC or the standalone NetFlow collector from the Device42 Autodiscovery tools page.

-If you haven't set up a Device42 RC yet, we recommend installing the RC for Netflow collection.
+If you haven't set up a Device42 RC yet, install the RC for NetFlow collection.
 Proceed to Step 1 in the next section.

 Install the Device42 RC for NetFlow Collection

-To install the Device42 Remote Collector for NetFlow collection, follow the RC Installation and Configuration instructions on the Remote Collector (RC) page.
-After installation, return to this page to complete NetFlow Configuration for your RC.
+1. Follow the RC Installation and Configuration instructions on the Remote Collector (RC) page.
+After installation, return to this page to complete NetFlow configuration for your RC.

-Enable NetFlow collection on your newly installed Device42 RC from the Device42 main menu, under Discovery > Remote Collectors.
+2. Enable NetFlow collection on your newly installed Device42 RC from the Device42 main menu under Discovery > Remote Collectors.
 Click the name of the RC you want to use for NetFlow collection.

-From the View remote collector screen, click the Edit button in the upper right-hand corner.
-Scroll down to the NetFlow options.
+3. From the View remote collector screen, click the Edit button in the upper right-hand corner and scroll down to the NetFlow options.

-- Default Protocol: Choose TCP or UDP if you'll be using one or the other; otherwise, traffic without a protocol will be ignored.
+• Default Protocol: Choose TCP or UDP if you'll be using one or the other; otherwise, traffic without a protocol is ignored.

-Finally, ensure all your NetFlow generating devices are sending their NetFlows to the Device42 RC you just configured.
-If you haven't configured that already, do that now.
-This procedure will differ depending on the hardware you are using.
-Consult the manufacturer's directions for help should you need it.
+5. Ensure all your NetFlow generating devices are sending their NetFlows to the Device42 RC you just configured.
+If you haven't configured that already, do it now.
+This procedure differs depending on the hardware you are using.
+Consult the manufacturer's documentation for help.

 Install the Device42 Standalone NetFlow Collector

-The Standalone NetFlow Collector doesn't require any installation; it can simply be run from the command line.
+The Standalone NetFlow Collector doesn't require installation and can be run from the command line.

 Run the Standalone NetFlow Collector